mckennapsean/dissertation/content/04-example.md

 _ideate_ visualization artifacts (sketches, paper prototypes, and wireframes) were on track for meeting the analysts' needs.
-Due to the main constraint of time within the project, we were unable to evaluate these wireframes more formally with the cyber security analysts.
+Due to the main constraint of time within the project, we were unable to evaluate these wireframes more formally with the cybersecurity analysts.